Learn about the election process and on-going initiatives.

 Voter-Centered Redistricting for South Carolina

 _____ At present, our legislators draw their own districts, shifting lines to their own advantage and that of their party.
 We advocate a non-partisan approach to redistricting reform.
 We want district lines drawn by an independent citizens commission and we want criteria that do not include protecting the interests of incumbents or parties.
-22 other states have already shifted to an independent commission.
+22 other states have already shifted to a citizens' involved commission.

 We must convince our SC legislators that their voters care about this issue enough that they must respond to our call for reform.
 We need:

 Bills have been introduced, but will go nowhere without public support.

 Ready to learn more about redistricting?
 Please visit SC Fair Maps at https://www.fairmapssc.com/toolkit/

 Hosting Candidate Debates